NethServer/docs/administrator-manual/en/team_chat.rst

 .. warning::

-   Please note that the app **cannot connect to servers with self-signed certificates**!
+   Please note that the mobile app **cannot connect to servers with self-signed certificates**!

 How to configure: